pivotal/docs-tap/cartographer-conventions/troubleshooting.hbs.md

 ### Cause

-`convention server` ([ClusterPodConvention](reference/cluster-pod-convention.md)) is configured with wrong certificates.
+`convention server` ([ClusterPodConvention](reference/cluster-pod-convention.md)) is configured with the wrong certificates.
 The `convention-controller` cannot figure out the CA Bundle to perform the request to the server.

 ### Solution